 Primates are rumoured to include lowland gorilla but none have been seen.
 There are unhabituated chimpanzees, Brazza’s monkeys, grey-cheeked mangabey, black and white colobus and olive baboons.
 There are some elephant and buffalo with a small range of bush pigs, sitatunga and white bellied duiker.

 There is a pygmy village at Ntandi which is informative to visit but be prepared to pay for photographs.
 The Bambuti regularly smoke marijuana and recent concessions allow them to hunt and fish in the national park although they are restricted from hunting certain species.
-The oldest inhabitants of Uganda there are only around 60 Bambuti left today and interbreeding has meant all of the current teenagers are taller than their forebears.
+The country’s oldest inhabitants – there are only around 60 Bambuti left today and interbreeding has meant all of the current teenagers are taller than their forebears.

 Ask an expert